Glitter (film): Critical response

+Metacritic, which uses a weighted average, assigned the a score of 14 out of 100, based on 23 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.
 Criticism focused on Carey's acting and the script's use of clichés.
 Upon release, it was widely deemed one of the worst films ever made.

 The Village Voice proclaimed, "For her part, Carey seems most concerned about keeping her lips tightly sealed like a kid with braces, and when she tries for an emotion—any emotion—she looks as if she's lost her car keys."
 Peter Bradshaw joked that she "is comfortably out-acted by the cherrywood kitchen counter-top in her spiffy Manhattan apartment".
 Roger Ebert spoke relatively well of Carey's individual performance, writing that it "ranges from dutiful flirtatiousness to intense sincerity ..."
 However, he ended with, "and above all, the film is lacking in joy.
 It never seems like it's fun to be Billie Frank."
-Bruce Feld of Film Journal International also appreciated how the film heightened Carey's greatest talents: "Her beauty and extraordinary voice are always shown to advantage, and there are few pleasures in contemporary music as thrilling as hearing Carey soar to a high note and hang there like a trapeze artist who refuses to fall."
+Bruce Feld of Film Journal International also appreciated how the film highlighted Carey's greatest talents: "Her beauty and extraordinary voice are always shown to advantage, and there are few pleasures in contemporary music as thrilling as hearing Carey soar to a high note and hang there like a trapeze artist who refuses to fall."

 Intended as a vehicle to break Mariah Carey as a movie star, it instead became a year-long punch line.
 Carey might have a five-octave voice, but her performance as a burgeoning singer was strictly one-note and garnered her a Razzie for worst actress.
 Trotting out every hoary cliché about the music business imaginable, Glitter isn't just one of the worst music-themed films ever made — it's one of the worst films ever made, period.

 — Movie magazine Fade In, talking about Glitter on their list "The 30 worst Vanity Projects of all time".

 Lawrence Van Gelder of The New York Times said, "Glitter is mostly dross, an unintentionally hilarious compendium of time-tested cinematic clichés that illustrate the chasm between hopeful imitation and successful duplication."
 Total Film magazine reviewed the film extremely negatively, awarding it just one star and stating, "It can't even scale heights of campy awfulness.
 This isn't so bad it's good, it's so bad it's actionable ...
 An inept star vehicle that starts out desperately tedious and gets less interesting.
 Leaves you wishing the Lumiére brothers had said bollocks to cinema and gone down the pub."
 The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of the 100 Most Enjoyably Bad Movies Ever Made.